 Like whiskey with your campfire?
-Spice up your evenings with these perfect-for-camping bourbon cocktails…
+Spice up your evenings with these easy cocktails for bourbon lovers…

 While there’s nothing wrong with a little nip of bourbon from your flask now and then, there’s no reason to miss out on real-deal cocktails while you’re camping.
 All you need – besides a camp kit that includes coffee, sugar, lemonade, a cooler of ice (and maybe an orange) – is some creativity, a small bottle of bitters, and of course bourbon.
 I like Old Forester for mixing but pack a bottle of your own favorite.

 For inspiration, I chatted with Louisville bartender Jared Schubert, who runs Camp Run Amock—a summer camp for bartenders.
 Here are five ways to enjoy your bourbon under the stars.

 Caffeine + bourbon = win

 Why not kick up your campfire coffee with a splash of bourbon?
 It’s quick, it’s easy, and if you have some cream, you can call it a poor man’s Irish Whisky.
 If not, you can just call it awesome.

 Go with a classic